Drapers Load Antimony Mine Walk (Coimadai)

 How to get to the Mine

-On the road to the mine there is an interesting wire mesh bridge over a creek which can be avoided by crossing further upstream if the creek is not holding significant water.
+On the way there is an interesting wire mesh bridge over a deep creek.
+It's an exciting walk/crawl over the bridge.
+If you want to avoid crossing the bridge, there is a track a little upstream if the creek is not holding significant water.

 Drapers Load Antimony Mine is located in an area which was formerly the Pyrete State Forest.
 The Pyrete Range was added to Lerderderg State Park in 2005.